ashtavadhani/CheckExpiry/README.md

 Case A:

 product {
-name : "Name of product"
+name : "Name of product",
-ExpiryDate:"Date mm/dd/yyyy"
+Expired : "True/False",
+ExpiredTime: "How many days remain for expiry"
 }